ERC20s/uniswap-interface/README.md

 1. User A wants to buy 1 ETH for $400 from the pool.
 (in the same way that uniswap works)

-2. CHAD smart contracts borrows 1 ETH and $400 by minting CHAD tokens..
+2. CHAD smart contracts borrow 1 ETH and $400 by minting CHAD and selling it to xDai holders (CHAD/xDai)..
-CHAD creates $800 of CHAD tokens and sells to ETH/DAI pool, $400 to repay the ETH and $400 for the DAI..

-User B buys the $800 of CHAD tokens for $800
+So the CHAD oracle is in $800 profit

-CHAD then tries to sell his 1 ETH for $420 (a 5% profit)..
+3. CHAD oracle then places 'limit orders' to sell the XDAI/ETH at a 5% profit..
 Using an automated trading strategy called averaging up..
-(By market selling 0.1ETH at $404)Increasing 1% until(0.1ETH for $440)
+(Selling 0.1ETH at $404)Increasing 1% until(0.1ETH for $440)
-For each sell; we buy back the CHAD token..
+Every sell; we buy back the CHAD token..

-If the market doesn't sell and we are stuck with 1ETH Then we hold it until
+3.1 (Incase we never sell) The Chad Admin Address has ability to market sell everything in its address to buy CHAD.

+3.2 The

 How will this strategy be profitable?:
 If we are in a bull market..
 CHAD will gain value